-Develop touristic and recreation offers connecting the sites of the rich natural, tangible and intangible cultural heritage in the region, through thematic paths linking different parts of the region.
+Develop touristic and recreation offers connecting the sites of the rich natural, tangible and intangible cultural heritage in the Region, through thematic paths linking different parts of the Region.

-4.3 TASTY PATCHES
+4.3 Tasty Patches

 - (118) TASTY PATCHES ARE THE 'BREADBASKET' OF THE BALTIC SEA REGION.
 SUSTAINABLE RURAL AREAS AND REGIONAL FOOD PRODUCTION ARE ESSENTIAL FOR ALL PEOPLE IN THE REGION. - (119) The green areas of the Baltic Sea Region often also contain rural areas which are essential for agriculture and food production.
-They shape the taste of the Baltic Sea Region.
+They shape the taste of the Baltic Sea Region. - (120) (Rural) Essentially tasty Patches of the Baltic Sea Region are mainly rural areas.
+As aforementioned, rural areas are attractive places in their own rights which serve an important function for the Baltic Sea Region.